-- Exercise at least 30 minutes daily, five days a week.
+- Exercise at least 30 minutes daily, 5 days a week.
 Ask your doctor before starting a new exercise routine.

 The following supplements may also help overall health:

-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 - 3 tablespoonfuls oil, one to three times daily.
+- Omega-3 fatty acids: such as fish oil, 1 to 2 capsules or 1 to 3 tbsp of oil, 1 to 3 times daily.
 Fish oil seems to help reduce inflammation throughout the body.
 Cold-water fish, such as salmon or halibut, are good choices to eat.
-If you take supplements, check with your doctor because they may increase the risk of bleeding, especially if you take blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
-Eating fish doesn’t cause the same risk.
+If you take supplements, check with your doctor because they may increase the risk of bleeding, especially if you take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+Eating fish does not cause the same risk.

-- Probiotic supplement (containing Lactobacillus acidophilus), 5 - 10 billion CFUs (colony forming units) a day.
+- Probiotic supplement (containing Lactobacillus acidophilus ): 5 to 10 billion CFUs (colony forming units) a day.
 These "friendly" bacteria help maintain gastrointestinal health.
+If you are taking immunosuppressive drugs, or you have a suppressed immune system, speak with your physician before taking probiotics.
 You should refrigerate your probiotic supplements for best results.

 Herbs may strengthen and tone the body's systems.
 As with any therapy, you should work with your health care provider to get your problem diagnosed before starting any treatment.

-Studies haven’t found any herbs that specifically treat sarcoidosis.
+Studies have not found any herbs that specifically treat sarcoidosis.
 However, the following herbs may help overall health.
 Talk to your doctor before taking any herb or supplement if you have sarcoidosis.

-- Turmeric (Curcuma longa) standardized extract, 300 mg three times a day, may help reduce inflammation.
+- Turmeric ( Curcuma longa ) standardized extract: 300 mg, 3times a day, may help reduce inflammation.
 Turmeric may increase the risk of bleeding and interact with other medications, so ask your doctor before taking it.

-- Cat's claw (Uncaria tomentosa) standardized extract, 20 mg three times a day, may help reduce inflammation.
-People with leukemia should not take cat’s claw.
+- Cat's claw ( Uncaria tomentosa ) standardized extract: 20 mg, 3 times a day, may help reduce inflammation.
+People with leukemia should not take cat's claw.
 People with autoimmune diseases, such as rheumatoid arthritis or lupus, should not take it, either.
-Cat’s claw interacts with some medications, so ask your doctor before taking it.
+Cat's claw interacts with some medications, so ask your doctor before taking it.

 A few case reports suggest that homeopathic remedies may improve the general well-being of individuals with sarcoidosis.
 An experienced homeopath can prescribe a regimen for treating sarcoidosis that is designed specifically for each individual.
 The primary remedies used by individuals who reported improvements in their symptoms include: